 The host Big Brother fans affectionately call "The Chenbot."

 It was called Big Brother, and we've been coming to "expect the unexpected" ever since.
-So in honor of BB's 20th anniversary—and the highly anticipated Big Brother: All-Stars Edition, kicking off Aug.
-5—we're rounding up 20 of the best blindsides, twists, comps, quotes, and other milestones from summer's guiltiest pleasure!
+We're rounding up 20 of the best blindsides, twists, comps, quotes, and other milestones from summer's guiltiest pleasure!

 Dan’s Funeral (Season 14)